HillaryDanan/abstraction-intelligence/README.md

 Previous framings—including earlier versions of this document—treated symbol formation and compositional structure as two separate capacities.
 Check both boxes and you have intelligence.
 But this framing has a problem the feedback correctly identifies: if symbol formation is widespread (edge detectors, CNN features qualify), then all the distinguishing work falls on composition.
 The framework collapses to "intelligence = composition over whatever representations you have."

 **A clarification for connectionists:** The framework *concedes* that symbols exist and matter—that discrete, stable, reusable representations are extracted from continuous input.
 This is a substantive concession; strong connectionism has historically resisted symbolic vocabulary.
 But the claim is not that symbol formation alone constitutes intelligence.
 Symbol formation is necessary.
 Composition is necessary.
 What's *sufficient* is their recursive interaction.

+**An honest dilemma the framework doesn't fully escape:**

+If symbol formation criteria are *stringent* (requiring something CNNs lack), the criteria risk being gerrymandered to exclude systems we've already decided aren't intelligent.
+If the criteria are *loose* (CNNs qualify), then the framework collapses to "composition matters"—which isn't novel.

+This document accepts the loose criteria.
+The framework then tries to recover distinctiveness through:
+1. The composition type hierarchy (load-bearing, testable)
+2. Strong interaction claims (needs sharper operationalization)
+3. Embeddedness claims (exploratory)

+**If (2) and (3) don't pan out, what remains is (1): a taxonomy of compositional operations.** That's valuable but more modest than "a theory of intelligence."
+This is an honest assessment of where the framework currently stands.

 **The actual claim is stronger: intelligence emerges from the *recursive interaction* between symbol formation and composition.**